Tips to reduce personal income tax

 Deductions on donations

-You can claim tax deductions of 2.5 times the amount of donations made in 2023.
-Do note that only cash donations made to an approved Institution of a Public Character (IPC) or the Singapore Government for causes that benefit the local community are deductible donations.
+You will automatically be granted tax deductions on 2.5 times the amount of donations made in 2024.
+Do note that cash donations made to an approved Institution of a Public Character (IPC) or the Singapore Government for causes that benefit the local community are deductible donations.

 Read more: Tax savings at a glance